City Guides, Japan, Kanto

 Personally, I was much more amused by this wood carving of an elephant called Sozonozo Elephant (meaning “Imagined elephant”).
 If you look closely… the elephant carving is a little weirdly proportioned and has textures that resemble… yes, fur.
 This is because at the time this carving was created, the artist had never seen an elephant in person – elephants are not native to Japan, so s/he had to rely on other people’s verbal or written descriptions of one.

-Nikko National Park Toshogu Shrine
+Nikko National Park Sozonozo Elephant

 Carving of an elephant at Toshogu Shrine